214607135/Cat-Recognition-on-IOS/README.md

 # Cat-Recognition-on-IOS

-Pls view https://github.com/tensorflow/models for further information, such as environment setting and how to implement in your own computer.
+The "object_detection" file is all copied from https://github.com/tensorflow/models, please follow the steps in it to learn how to implement this project.